For many consumers, money stress is no longer about one loan or one missed payment.

 - Better communication governance

-Governance Is Becoming Just as Important as Delivery
+Governance Is As Important As Delivery

 Organizations must now manage: